 He shook his head, resisting, barely, the urge to make an insipid protest.
 “So what have you been doing for fun, beside reading and listening to music and going for walks?”

-“Thinking of you,” she said, and laughed as he swallowed hard.
+“Thinking of you,” she said in a husky voice, and laughed as he swallowed hard.
 “Just kidding.
 Actually, that’s about it, but come here, listen to this.”
 She turned sideways to face her cassettes, her legs trailing off the sleeping bag.
-As she put on her headphones, she watched him kneel down hesitantly on the bare tent canvas by her bag.
+As she put on her headphones, she watched as he knelt down hesitantly on the bare tent canvas by her bag.
 She slapped the spot next to her in impatience, and clicked the queue button, sending up a squirreling noise.
 He got down on his belly beside her, shoulder to shoulder as she fiddled with the player, eyes intent.
 Her cheeks were red, both sun-chapped and flushed.
 He turned his head and inhaled to catch her scent.
 She was gamey under a coating of flowery deodorant.
 His eyes watered, whether at the deodorant or her stale sweat, he didn’t know, but it was her own assertive smell; it didn’t bother him.
 Tinny music leaked from the headphones.

 She knocked her head sideways into his, painfully.